Welcome to the Rochester Rotary Club!

 • Shelter Box

-Annual Hands-On Service Projects
+Service Projects

 Local & Regional Charities

-• Assistance League - assistance with “Operation School Bell”
+• Assistance League - “Operation School Bell”

-• Sort Christmas presents for Christmas Party
+• Sort presents for Christmas Party

-• Rochester Christmas Parade: Float - with Interact involvement
+• Rochester Christmas Parade - annual float

 • Grace Center for Hope

-• Literacy Program: Greater Rochester Area
+• Literacy Programs in Greater Rochester

 • Salvation Army - Bell Ringing at Lagniappe in Rochester

-• Rotary Gateway Park operations (a peaceful area we built for our community)
+• Rotary Gateway Park operations

 Youth Programs

-• 5 Local Area High School Interact Clubs (ACE, Adams, Rochester, Stoney Creek, and Avondale High Schools) (a collaboration with Rochester Communities Schools)
+• 5 Local Area High School Interact Clubs

 • Scholarship Recipient Recognition Luncheon